 "Rein in Sarcoma should convey hope, reliability and authenticity within the community"

 To ensure brand consistency, a brand guideline manual was produced, which details every aspect for the use of their brand in print and online communications.
-A set of templates was also designed to provide an easy way for anyone in the organization to produce content that adheres to their branding standards.
-These tools ensure that their communication materials always stay updated, current, and consistent across channels.
+These ensure that their communication materials always stay updated, current, and consistent across channels.

 An important goal of the organization was to engage a wider online audience and increase their social media presence.
 The new identity was launched in early March across all their social media channels, along with a social gathering later that month.
 This was a great way to gather first-hand feedback from followers.

 With a clear brand direction established, the new identity was officially revealed on their 2016 Annual Report.
 I art-directed and designed the report following the new brand guidelines.